intervalia/gulp-component-assembler/README.md

-##### templates folder
+##### templates paramater

-The default template folder is `./templates`. gulp-component-assembler will load all of the files in that folder that end with `.html` and convert them into template string within the assembled component.
+`gulp-component-assembler` will load all of the files specified in the `templates` array and convert them into template string within the assembled component.

-##### templates paramater in assembly.json
+If you do not provide a `temlates` entry in the `assembly.json` then the default is "templates/*.html"

-*Coming soon*
+Each file is appended to the `templateList` object in the output component file.